gopinathsjsu/team-project-justiceleague/README.md

 such that everyone gets to learn everything and restrict one person to solely one aspect of programming
 <li> Simplicity: The team was always working towards delivering products with absolutely necessary features though
 which we were able to omit unnecessary development items.
-Even in terms of UI development, we maintained a simple and elegant design that is easier to maintain and revise.
+Even in terms of UI development, we maintained a simple and elegant design that is easier to maintain and revise.</li>

 ## Tools